CoderLine/alphaTab/.github/ISSUE_TEMPLATE/question.md

 ---
-name: ❓ General Question
+name: "❓ General Question"
 about: Ask any question that is not covered in the documentation.
+title: ''
+labels: ''
+assignees: ''

 ---